skypjack/entt/docs/md/signal.md

 delegate(42);
 ```

-The function `g` will be invoked with a reference to `c` and `42`.
+The function `g` is invoked with a reference to `c` and `42`.
 However, the
 function type of the delegate is still `void(int)`.
 This is also the signature
-of its function call operator.
+of its function call operator.<br/>

-Another interesting aspect of the delegate class is that it accepts also
+Another interesting aspect of the delegate class is that it accepts functions
-functions with a list of parameters that is shorter than that of the function
+with a list of parameters that is shorter than that of its function type:
-type used to specialize the delegate itself.<br/>
-The following code is therefore perfectly valid:

 ```cpp
 void g() { /* ... */ }